-'''

 stackd[ump] [count]

-'''

-Print a formatted dump of the stack.
+Print the call stack.
 This command displays a hex dump of the stack frame for each active routine.
 This command is an assembly-level version of the stacktrace command.
 If a count is specified, display a maximum of count stack frames.